urana03/odin-recipes/README.md

 # odin-recipes
-This project gives you tasty recipes for your tummy :)
+This project give you tasty recipes for your tummy :)